 The exact cause for the change in the immune system is not known.
 It is most likely a combination of genes and factors in the environment.

 This problem is more common in people under 30 years of age.
 People who have a personal or family history of these problems are also at higher risk:

-Alopecia areata causes sudden, patchy hair loss.
-Hair loss occurs most often on the scalp, but can happen in beards, eyebrows, or anywhere on the body.
-Rarely, someone can lose all hair all over their body.
+The main symptom is sudden, patchy hair loss.
+It is most common on the scalp but can also happen in beards, eyebrows, or anywhere on the body.
+Rarely, a person may lose all hair on the body.

-Surgical procedures may be an option if medications do not work.
-Some of these include:
+Procedures may be an option if medicines do not work.
+Some choices are:

 Hair loss can cause social anxiety for some.
-Cosmetic changes like a wig or hairpiece may help some feel more comfortable.
-Counseling or support groups may also be helpful.
+A wig or hairpiece may help ease these feelings.
+Counseling or support groups may also help.